-Elk Neck State Park can easily be divided into four sections, each one fun and unique in its own way.
+Elk Neck State Park is divided into four sections, each of which have their own exciting features and unique characteristics.
 You can find Turkey Point Lighthouse at the southern tip of the Elk Neck Peninsula.
 Here is where you can enjoy breathtaking views of the Chesapeake Bay and get to see the historic lighthouse for yourself.
-This is also a great place to come watch big birds fly overhead.
-The Northeast River Area is the second section of the park, and it’s the perfect location for swimming, canoeing, kayaking, and having picnics.
-Next is the Rogues Harbor Boat Launch Facility, and you can guess what this place is for--head here to hit the water with your boat.
-Finally, the Elk River Camping Area is where you’ll come with your RV to stay at the park.
-Set up your RV base camp and set out on your Maryland adventure.
+The Turkey Point Lighthouse area is also a great place to come watch big birds fly overhead, so if you are a keen bird lover you need to check it out.
+The Northeast River Area of Elk Neck State Park is the main aquatic area of the park, and it is the perfect location for swimming, canoeing, kayaking, and picnicking.
+Next is the Rogues Harbor Boat Launch Facility, which is the main boat launching area within the park.

 Parking outside of the campground can be limited, especially when it comes to RVs and large vehicles.
 If you brought another smaller vehicle, it’s best to set up your RV at a campsite, then venture out in your car.
 There are also several overflow parking areas available in case parking gets too limited.

 Whatever size cabin you choose, you’ll be guaranteed to have certain amenities.
-This includes a ceiling light with a fan, an electrical outlet, heating and air condition, a small open front porch, an outdoor picnic table, and a fire ring with a grill.
+These include a ceiling light with a fan, an electrical outlet, heating and air condition, a small open front porch, an outdoor picnic table, and a fire ring with a grill.
 Keep in mind that you’ll need to bring your own linens and dishes, and that there is no running water or refrigerator in the camper cabins.
 The rustic cabins do have cold running water at kitchen sink though, and they also have a refrigerator.
-A bathhouse that is located nearby.
-When making reservations for one of these great cabins, keep in mind that you’ll need to reserve at last two nights.
+A bathhouse is located nearby.
+When making reservations for one of these great cabins, keep in mind that you’ll need to reserve at least two nights.

-There are 570 acres in the park designated for hunting.
+Love to hunt?
+If so, you will be happy to know that there are 570 acres in the park designated for hunting.
 Archery, muzzleloader, and shotgun hunting is allowed, but make sure that you are up to speed on seasons and regulations, sign in before heading out, and that you have a valid hunting permit.